Packaging Electron apps

 windows {

-// Register a COM object that will be invoked by Windows when the user
+// Register an object that will be invoked by Windows when the user

 // interacts with a "toast" notification for things like pull requests